-First class (1st class) is cheaper than VIP, air-conditioned, with a toilet on Board, but go slower and make more stops along the way.
+First class (1st class) – cheaper than the VIP, air-conditioned, with a toilet on Board, but go slower and make more stops along the way.

-Second class (2nd class) is the cheapest.
-Are not always air-conditioned (air-conditioned if – marked in timetables and on tickets as Conditioned Air or A/C; if it is not air-conditioned, designated as Ordinal or are not indicated), and if air-conditioned, poorly.
+Second class (2nd class) – the cheapest.
+Are not always air-conditioned (air-conditioned if – marked in timetables and on tickets as Conditioned Air or A/C; if it is not air-conditioned, designated as Ordinal or are not indicated), and if air conditioned, it is weak.
 On-Board toilets.
 On the way make a bunch of stops, including trips to the toilet, which is going very slowly.
 Mainly used for short routes.

 Still have Silver class and Economy class.

 Where to find the schedule and cost of the buses in Thailand?